How Do Wind Turbines Work?

 - It is also difficult to install.

-It looks like egg beaters and it has blades attached to the top and the bottom of a vertical rotor.
+It looks like egg beaters, and it has blades attached to the top and the bottom of a vertical rotor.
 Some of these plants are 100 feet tall and 50 feet wide.
-There are two types of these turbines, they are left based and drag based.
-They have these advantages and disadvantages as:
+There are two types of these turbines; they are left based and drag based.
+They have some advantages and disadvantages as: